TaliaferroLab/OINC-seq/README.md

 We have observed that the overall rate of conversions (not just G -> T + G -> C, but all conversions) can vary signficantly from sample to sample, presumably due to a technical effect in library preparation.
 For this reason, PIGPEN calculates **PORC** (Proportion of Relevant Conversions) values.
 This is the log2 ratio of the relevant conversion rate ([G -> T + G -> C] / total number of reference G encountered) to the overall conversion rate (total number of all conversions / total number of positions interrogated).
 PORC therefore normalizes to the overall rate of conversions, removing this technical effect.

-PIGPEN can use G -> T conversions, G -> C conversions, or both when calculating PORC values.
-This behavior is controlled by supplying the options `--use_g_t` and `--use_g_c`.
-To consider both types of conversions, supply both flags.
+PIGPEN can use G -> T conversions, G -> C conversions, G deletions, or any combination when calculating PORC values.
+This behavior is controlled by supplying some or all of the options `--use_g_t`, `--use_g_c`, and `--use_g_x`, respectively.

 ## Using one read of a paired end sample